Brechynd History, Family Crest & Coats of Arms

 More information is included under the topic Early Brechynd Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Brechynd family to Ireland
+Migration of the Brechynd family

 Unrest, poverty, and persecution caused thousands to look for opportunity and freedom in the North American colonies.
 The crossing was long, overcrowded, and unsanitary, though, and came only at great expense.
 Many Strathclyde families settled on the east coast of North America in communities that would form the backbone of what would become the great nations of the United States and Canada.
 The American War of Independence caused those who remained loyal to England to move north to Canada as United Empire Loyalists.
 In the 20th century, Strathclyde and other Scottish families across North America began to recover their collective heritage through highland games and Clan societies.
 Among them: Thomas Breching who landed in North America in 1761.

 - ^ Lewis, Samuel, A Topographical Dictionary of Scotland.
 Institute of Historical Research, 1848, Print.

 - ^ Black, George F., The Surnames of Scotland Their Origin, Meaning and History.
 New York: New York Public Library, 1946.
 Print.
 (ISBN 0-87104-172-3)

 - ^ Smith, George (ed), Dictionary of National Biography.
 London: Smith, Elder & Co., 1885-1900.
 Print